aantonello/jguime/README.md

 maintained any more.
 You should using [Cygwin](https://www.cygwin.com) or [Msys](http://www.mingw.org) instead.
 The `Makefile` script works under Cygwin pretty well.

-That is pretty much it.
-Type `make` (or `nmake -f make.jse` under Windows) and everything should work just fine.

 Building the documentation
 --------------------------